| FUN-Start

 Washout is where the trailing edge of the wing twists up as it goes

-- Cover the top surface of the wing in a similar manner to the bottom
+towards the tip.
+Both wings should have the same amount of twist.
+Cover the top surface of the wing in a similar manner to the bottom

-- The CW tape degrades in ultra violet light (sunlight) so it is recommended
+( see diagram).
+The CW tape degrades in ultra violet light (sunlight) so it is recommended

 that the top surface of the wing and the fuselage is covered in an opaque